selimsii/MATRICE_V1/README.md

 6) MATRICE_V1 namespace is used in the library.

   **Includes the following functions in MATRICE Class:**
+ - Random Function (To fill the empty matrice with random values between +- input)<br>
  - Matrice Transpose <br>
  - Scaler Multiplication <br>
  - Vectoral Multiplication <br>